ivankp/visit/README.md

 ```
 will check if `many` contains an `int` value of `3`, breaking the loop when
 that value is found.

+The ability to ask a loop if it exited normally is analogous to Python's
+`for-else` construct.

 # Measurements
 ## Compilation timing